cosmoflower/cosmoflower.github.io/_posts/2020-10-13-Hello-World.md

 title: Another useless blog!
 ---

 Hi.
 This is probably one of those cases, when a person sets the blog up, then posts shit for two-three days, and abandons it forever.
 It is a badly written, unpolite, unstructured flow of thoughts, which noone should ever be reading.
-So, if you're here somehow, run, I huess.
+So, if you're here somehow, run, I guess.
 Or don't.
 I don't care.

 if a bit more serious, let's say that this is the chronicle of fighting the darkness inside (how pretentious!).
 I am not calling this a depression, mostly because I wasn't diagnosed with it.
 For now, cauciously let's refer to my condition as a burnout.
 I have hard times concentrating on my work, on my hobbies (like if they exist), I neglect my hygiene, my diet, the cleanliness of my apartment.
 Probably this is not a burnout after all.